slsdetectorgroup/anglecalibration/docs/src/theory.rst

 In order to calibrate the module's parameters we choose one of the peaks in the diffraction pattern, also referred to as base peak.
 The base peak is denoted by the peak's central diffraction angle :math:`\alpha`.
 An example of a base peak is depicted in :numref:`base_peak`.
-We take several acquisition's of the same sample, however with slightly shifted detector position.
-We shift the detector position by rotating the detector around the sample.
-Remember that the module's parameters are rotation invariant.
-In theory this results in the same diffraction pattern as well as the same base peak just shifted by the rotation angle, in practice the diffraction patterns are slightly off.
-See :numref:`overlapping_base_peak` for an example of overlapping base peak regions.
-We thus minimize the Pearsons :math:`\chi²`-similarity of the shifted acquired base peaks within one module to get the optimal parameters for each module.

-..
-    add a figure of overlapping base peak angles, e.g. selected base peak of diffraction angle

 .. container:: figures-side-by-side